Anzoátegui: Geography

-The State of Anzoátegui has an area of 43,300 km².
+The State of Anzoátegui has an area of 43,300 km2.
 It is the sixth largest state in the country.

-Anzoátegui is located between the coordinates 10°08'40" north and 64°40'38" west, in the northeastern region of the country.
+Anzoátegui is located in the northeastern region of Venezuela country.
 It borders with the State of Monagas and Sucre to the east, Bolivar to the south, Guarico and Miranda to the west, and to the north by the Caribbean Sea provides water to the territory, as are the Unare and Neverí rivers (on the second slope) and the Zuata and Cabrutica rivers (on the first slope).
 Most of these rivers have their headwaters in the central tables.
 In the flat area of the coast, there are the Píritu and Unare lagoons, both of which are closed off by coastal ridges generated by the sediments carried by the Unare river.

 The main rivers are Amana, Aragüita, Caris, Guanipa, Güere, Guario, Morichal Largo, Neverí, Pao, Tigre, Unare, Zuata and a sector of the lower Orinoco.